Equation of state for hot hyperonic neutron star matter: Composition and Equation of state

 We now discuss the cases that are important at the early evolution times of the star, when neutrinos are trapped in its core.
 Again, we consider two different temperatures, $T=5$ MeV and $T=50$ MeV, but now at two different lepton fractions, $Y_l = 0.2$ (Fig.~\ref{fig:3,4}) and $Y_l = 0.4$ (Fig.~\ref{fig:5,6}).
 As for the neutrino-free case, we observe that when hyperons are not included the abundance of each species does not change significantly with increasing density.
 Comparing the composition patterns, one can observe that a higher lepton fraction implies an increased electron fraction, which brings the fraction of the protons closer to that of neutrons, making the matter more isospin symmetric.
 This conclusion does not depend on the temperature of the core.
 The inclusion of hyperons gives rise to significantly different particle abundances at both temperatures considered.
 Similarly as for the neutrino-free case, at sufficiently high temperature, hyperons are present all over the core, increasing their abundances with the lepton fraction and all of them reaching significant values (above 0.01$\rho_B$) at high densities.
 Note that higher lepton fractions imply a higher chemical potential of the protons, which enables for the positively charged baryon $\Sigma^{+}$ to have a significant abundance too.
 A closer inspection of the bottom panel of Fig~\ref{fig:5,6} reveals that, at the highest density considered $\rho_B = 1.0$ fm$^{-3}$, the partial densities of the baryons from the same isospin family tend to converge to a special isospin degeneracy point, as was pointed out in \cite{Sedrakian:2021qjw}.
 This implies that, at that particular density, the $\rho$ meson field vanishes.
 However, the exact density at which this degeneracy point exists is model dependent.

 It is also interesting to pay attention to the relative abundance of neutrinos in Figs.~\ref{fig:3,4} and \ref{fig:5,6}.
 As we have already commented, the appearance of negative hyperons lowers the abundance of the electrons.
 However, as the electron lepton number is conserved, the abundance of neutrinos increases significantly, specially at high densities.
 This observation is important because the transport of energy driven by neutrinos plays a crucial role in fueling supernovae explosions, as well as in the dynamics of neutron stars mergers, hence having a strong influence in the hydrodynamic simulations of such phenomena \cite{2017hsn..book.1575J,2022EPJA...58...99C}.
 We also see that the presence of electron neutrinos hinders the appearance of muons.
-Note that, due to the conservation of the lepton numbers, the muons can be created by the reaction $e^{-} = \mu^{-} + \nu_{e}+\bar{\nu}_{\mu}$, which gives the following relation between chemical potentials of the species:
+Note that, due to the conservation of the lepton numbers, the muons can be created by the reaction $e^{-} = \mu^{-} + \nu_{e}+\bar{\nu}_{\mu}$, which gives the relation between chemical potentials of the species given with Equation \ref{eq:beta_chemical_potentials}.
 Hence, an increase of the electron neutrino abundance implies a decrease of the two equally abundant muonic species ($\rho_{\mu} = \rho_{{\bar \nu}_{\mu}}$), which explains the rare abundance of the muons, specially in the case in which hyperons are present in the neutron star core.